-The John Carter Brown Library will award forty Research Fellowships for the year July 1, 2013 – June 30, 2014.
-Sponsorship of research at the John Carter Brown Library is reserved exclusively for scholars whose work is centered on the colonial history of the Americas, North and South, including all aspects of the European, African, and Native American involvement.
+The John Carter Brown Library will award approximately forty residential research fellowships for the year July 1, 2014–June 30, 2015.
+Sponsorship of research at the John Carter Brown Library is reserved exclusively for scholars whose work is centered on the colonial history of the Americas, North and South, including all aspects of the European, African, and Native American engagement.

 Fellowships are of two types:

 Short-term John Carter Brown Library Fellowships are available for periods of two to four months and carry a stipend of $2,100 per month.
 These fellowships are open to citizens of the United States and foreign nationals who are engaged in pre- or post-doctoral, or independent, research.
 Graduate students must have passed their preliminary or general examinations at the time of application.

 The stipends of many of the fellows each year are paid out of restricted funds generously donated to the Library for this purpose:

 The Paul W. McQuillen Memorial Fellowship, the Alice E. Adams Fellowship, the Charles H. Watts Memorial Fellowship, the Barbara S. Mosbacher Fellowship, the Helen Watson Buckner Memorial Fellowship, the Norman Fiering Fund, and the Library Associates Fellowship are open to scholars in any area of research related to the Library’s holdings.